Krista Haynes: Personal life

-Ford is married to David Haynes, a former Toronto Police Service officer and bodybuilder.
-In November 2021, he was dismissed from the service for refusing to receive a COVID-19 vaccine.
+Ford is married to David Haynes, a Toronto Police Service officer and bodybuilder.
+In November 2021, he was put on unpaid leave from the service for refusing to receive a COVID-19 vaccine.

 On February 15, 2022, Haynes' father Doug Ford acknowledged "family rifts" relating to COVID-19 during a public press conference.

+In December 2022, Haynes was conspicuously missing from the family photograph used by Doug Ford on the family Christmas card.